CyrisXD/love-lock-card/README.md

 # Lovelace Love-Lock-Card
 Custom Lovelace card to password protect or lock entire Home Assistant cards.
 Based upon vertical-stack-in-card.
+This is not a bulletproof method and is just an implementation of [client-side security](https://i.redd.it/1iavece0fp111.jpg).
+But could be useful against children or flatemates poking where they shouldn't.

 #### Please ⭐️ this repo if you find it useful